 Previous GeneCards Identifiers for INPP5F Gene

 The protein encoded by this gene is an inositol 1,4,5-trisphosphate (InsP3) 5-phosphatase and contains a Sac domain.
 The activity of this protein is specific for phosphatidylinositol 4,5-bisphosphate and phosphatidylinositol 3,4,5-trisphosphate.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Aug 2011]

 GeneCards Summary for INPP5F Gene

 INPP5F (Inositol Polyphosphate-5-Phosphatase F) is a Protein Coding gene.
 Diseases associated with INPP5F include Foramen Magnum Meningioma and Parkinson Disease 21.
-Among its related pathways are Metabolism and Inositol phosphate metabolism (KEGG).
+Among its related pathways are Inositol phosphate metabolism (KEGG) and Metabolism.
 Gene Ontology (GO) annotations related to this gene include phosphoric ester hydrolase activity.
-An important paralog of this gene is SACM1L.
+An important paralog of this gene is SYNJ1.

 UniProtKB/Swiss-Prot Summary for INPP5F Gene